Jeffrey Rosenfeld

-Jeffrey Victor Rosenfeld (born 19 November 1952) is an Australian neurosurgeon and professor of medicine.
-He is a senior neurosurgeon in the Department of Neurosurgery at The Alfred Hospital, and the Emeritus Professor of Surgery at Monash University, as well as being a major general in the Australian Defence Force, where he has served as a general surgeon since 1984.
+Jeffrey Victor Rosenfeld (born 19 November 1952) is an Australian neurosurgeon and professor of surgery.
+He is a senior neurosurgeon in the Department of Neurosurgery at The Alfred Hospital, and the Emeritus Professor of Surgery at Monash University, as well as being a retired major general in the Australian Defence Force, where he served as a medical officer and a military surgeon since 1984.
 His research has focussed on traumatic brain injury, bionic vision, and medical engineering.
-He is best known for devising an operation to remove hypothalamic haematomas from children's brains.
+He is best known for devising an operation to remove hypothalamic Hamartoma from children's brains.

+He has published over 351 peer reviewed articles and 62 book chapters.
+He has 36117 citations, h-index of 87 and i10-index of 287 (Google Scholar 17 June 2026).

 Early life and education

-Rosenfeld grew up in the Melbourne suburb of Malvern, where he dreamed of being a doctor from the age of five, and he tended to the family pets wearing a borrowed lab coat.
+Rosenfeld grew up in the Melbourne suburb of Malvern, where he dreamed of being a doctor from the age of five, and he tended to the family cat wearing a borrowed lab coat.

 He attended Melbourne High School then studied medicine at the University of Melbourne, graduating in 1976 with an MB BS.
 This was followed by surgical training at the Royal Melbourne Hospital.

-He obtained a PhD from the University of Connecticut in 1983, with his dissertation "Neuronal and glial abnormalities in myelin deficient mutant mice".

 He went on to neurosurgical training, completing post-fellowship training at the Radcliffe Infirmary, Oxford, UK and was Chief Resident in Neurological Surgery at the Cleveland Clinic Foundation, Ohio, USA.

+He completed a Research Fellowship at the Walter and Eliza Hall of Medical Research and obtained a Master of Surgery degree from the University of Melbourne in 1992, with his thesis "Neural transplantation in mice: immunological and neurobiological considerations”.

 Medical career

 Rosenfeld's first involvement with developing countries was when he travelled to Port Moresby, Papua New Guinea, as a trainee surgeon.
+He continued to make regular visits to PNG and disadvantaged countries.
 He has since operated on people from the US, UK, Africa, Papua New Guinea, and East Timor.
-He has served as a general surgeon with Australian Defence Forces in East Timor, Bougainville and Rwanda.